grafana/grafana/docs/sources/datasources/aws-cloudwatch/query-editor/index.md

 To enable cross-account observability do the following:

-1. Go to the official [CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html) and follow the instructions on enabling cross-account observability.
+1. Go to the [Amazon CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html) and follow the instructions on enabling cross-account observability.

 1. Add [two new API actions](/docs/grafana/latest/datasources/aws-cloudwatch/#cross-account-observability-permissions) to the IAM policy attached to the role/user running the plugin.